minalinsky098/Beakonek/README.md

 4. Integrate SMS functionality for use by NGOs and emergency responders.
 5. Improve the home screen by adding a log of past earthquakes and dedicated tab for managing contacts.

+## Artificial Intelligence (AI) Usage
+Used ChatGPT, Claude Code, and Copilot for debugging, looking for packages and libraries, summarizing package/API documentation.

 ## Team Contributions
 ### UI/UX Designer
 1. Gerald Arambulo